rcdosado/TIL/README.md

 ## About

-Idea came from a post from news.ycombinator.com
+Idea came from a post from news.ycombinator.com, didnt remember the URL.

 ## License